Skip to main content

 Tradition, Faith and Festivities: The Beauty of an Arab Muslim Wedding

-Sharing My Experienced on Emirati Arab Muslim Wedding Hi, beautiful people!
+Sharing My Experienced on Emirati Arab Muslim Wedding By Joanna Vidal Hi, beautiful people!
 Welcome back to my blog — it’s me again, Joanna!
 In this post, I’m going to share my unforgettable experience attending an Arab Muslim wedding here in the UAE.
 I’ll also give you some helpful tips, especially if you’re ever invited to one.
 Curious about what it’s like?
 Keep reading!
 What to Expect at an Arab Muslim Wedding If you’ve been invited to an Arab Muslim wedding and you’re not sure what to expect, don’t worry — I’ve been there!
 This blog will give you a clear idea of what the experience is like, especially for non-Arab or non-Muslim guests.
 From what to wear to how to behave, a little knowledge goes a long way in helping you enjoy the moment and show proper respect.
 Although modern influences are present, many Arab weddings still carry strong traditional elements — and that’s what makes them so special.
-The Venue Experience (Ladies’ Side) In many Muslim weddings, especially in the Gulf region lik...
+The Venue Experience (Ladies’ Side) In many Muslim weddings, especially in ...